Define a reusable and lazy pipeline

 |

-Note how the first value get through the map, even if we haven’t explicitely trigerred it.
+We can also create an iterator.
+Note how the first value gets through the map, even if we haven’t explicitely trigerred it.
 However, the first element is not actually missing, we will get it eventually when we do next or use other terminal operations causing traversal and evaluation of pipeline operations:

 |